wehttamclan/laugh_tracks/README.md

 rake db:test:prepare
 ```

-Use TDD to implement the following user stories:
+Use TDD to implement the following user stories.
+If you create Model methods, make sure you test those too!

 ```
 As a visitor,
 When I visit `/comedians`
 Then I see a list of comedians with the following information for each comedian:
   * Name
   * Age